ossd-s24/project-evaluation/PublicLab_evaluation.md

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ Yes

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ Sometimes

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Might want to know Ruby otherwise can conteribute with HTML

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ No